State of the nations a month before World Cup kick off

 With an attacking midfield featuring the likes of Thomas Mueller, Toni Kroos, Mario Goetze and Marco Reus, the Germans have few concerns about how to get the ball up the pitch.

-What is a worry for Loew, however, is his defence as he still struggles to find a consistent central partnership as well as his options for full backs.
+What is a worry for Loew, however, is his defense as he still struggles to find a consistent central partnership as well as his options for full backs.

 With captain Philipp Lahm moved into midfield, Loew, in charge for his second World Cup after a third-place finish in 2010, will need to find a replacement at right back with the opposite position equally troubling as Marcel Schmelzer and Marcell Jansen only just back from injury.